 Are you a little mixed up right now?

 As lockdown continues to ease, many of us are returning to our working and social lives.
 We are getting a chance to see friends, family members and work colleagues for the first time in months.
-And a new school year beckons – creating the usual mix of excitement and optimism for young people and parents alike.
+And a new year beckons – creating the usual mix of excitement and optimism.

 Accepting opposite feelings

 The array of emotions we may be feeling at present is as diverse as an artist’s palette.
-Should we be joyful at seeing friends and colleagues again?
-Anxious at the thought of all of this being taken away from us in a second nationwide lockdown?
+Should we be joyful at the prospect of seeing friends and colleagues?
+Anxious at the thought of all of this being taken away from us again?
 Grateful at the return to some kind of normal life?
 Sad at the loss of our old way of life?
 Admiration for those around us whose heroic efforts have kept everything going?
 Anger at those – politicians included – who have made mistakes?
 The list goes on.
 And on.